 In February 1998, a team led by Dr. John Gottman published research about predicting marital happiness and stability by following up with newlywed couples six years into their marriage.
 They discovered that, in controlled settings, happily married couples responded positively 86% of the time to their partner’s emotional overtures.
 In contrast, couples who had divorced or were in unhappy partnerships only did so approximately 33% of the time.
 A key distinction between the two groups was in how they handled their Emotional Bank Accounts.

 When the account was in the black, partners were more inclined to grant each other the benefit of the doubt during conflicts, and they maintained a positive perspective on their relationship.
 Couples with accounts in the red tended to doubt each other’s intentions and experienced disconnection and loneliness.
-The research concluded that maintaining a healthy and thriving relationship takes effort, commitment, and a willingness to make positive emotional contributions to the partnership.
+The research concluded that maintaining a healthy and thriving relationship takes effort, commitment, and a willingness to positively contribute to the partnership.
 Like a financial bank account, relationships will thrive when individuals invest in it.

 The 5:1 Ratio